cutiko/NavigationPOC/README.md

 > The attribute value is the ID of the most recent destination that should remain on the stack.

+### Skipping prior screens (more than one)

-This means that `popUpTo` is equivalent of `removeEverythingUpToTheFollowingId`.
-So for example a navigation that is like this:
+This can mean that `popUpTo` is equivalent of `removeEverythingAfterTheFollowingId`.

+So, for example a navigation that is like this:

 ```
   <fragment